fair-workflows/nanopub/README.md

 # nanopub
 The ```nanopub``` library provides a high-level, user-friendly python interface for searching, publishing and retracting nanopublications.

-Nanopublications are FAIR data containers for scientific results and more, read more about them on http://nanopub.org/.
+Nanopublications are a formalized and machine-readable way of communicating the smallest possible units of publishable information.
+See [the documentation](https://nanopub.readthedocs.io/en/latest/what-are-nanopubs.html) for more information.

 # Documentation